rscode999/cnet/documentation.md

 *Signature:* `Layer(int input_dimension, int output_dimension, std::string name = "layer")`

 Creates a new Layer and initializes all fields.
-The activation function is set to the identity function, `f(x) = x`.
+The activation function is set to the identity activation function, f(x)=x, which does nothing.

-All values are randomly initialized in the range `[-1, 1]`.
+All weights and biases are randomly initialized in the range `[-1, 1]`.

 **Parameters**